 If home values continue to rise because of supply and demand, which we expect to happen, home buyers can look forward to a further limit on what they can buy.

-What is Happening in the Market in 2022
+What is Currently Happening in the Real Estate Market

 Besides higher mortgage rates, the inventory plays a huge roll in the real estate market.
 We have seen historically low inventory in central Maryland (as well as in most of the U.S.) for a couple of years…since before the Pandemic, but certainly a severely low inventory since early 2020.

-As we head into summer, we are seeing a slight increase in inventory since the end of the pandemic, but we have certainly sales decrease.
+We have been seeing a slight increase in inventory since the end of the pandemic, but we have certainly sales decrease.
 As sales decrease, the inventory is getting the chance to catch up.
-We are expecting a more balanced market, which has its own positives, but we still don’t have the inventory we need for the demand.
+We have been expecting a more balanced market, which has its own positives, but we still don’t have the inventory we need for the demand.

 Healthy, Albeit Lower Demand

 Understand, demand is still higher than what we consider a “normal” market here in Central Maryland, but it is slowing down from the frenzied pace we’ve experienced these last two years.
 We have begun to call them “the Unicorn Years”…historically low rates, robust demand, and historically low inventory.

 See Current Frederick County Market Statistics